-This website houses research carried out by in-country partners on behalf of the World Resources Institute (WRI), as part of the Measurement and Performance Tracking Project (MAPT), as well as WRI research products.
+This website houses early research conducted under the project carried out by in-country partners on behalf of the World Resources Institute (WRI), as part of the Measurement and Performance Tracking Project (MAPT).

 The MAPT project works to build national capacities in developing countries and major emerging economies to measure GHG emissions and track performance toward low-carbon development goals.
 Lessons learned are also being shared with international audiences in order to replicate successes and inform the design of relevant rules within the United Nations Framework Convention on Climate Change (UNFCCC).

-WRI is partnering with a broad range of relevant stakeholders within the project countries, including government agencies, business, and civil society organizations.
+WRI has partnered with a broad range of relevant stakeholders within the project countries, including government agencies, business, and civil society organizations.
 WRI’s engagement within each country is prioritized according to national capacity needs, which have been identified through scoping assessments conducted with in-country partners.
-MAPT is a four-year project funded primarily by the International Climate Initiative of the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU) and being carried out in partnership with key stakeholders in Brazil, Colombia, Ethiopia, India, South Africa, and Thailand.
+MAPT is a project funded primarily by the International Climate Initiative of the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMUB) and being carried out in partnership with key stakeholders in Colombia, Ethiopia, India, South Africa, and Thailand.

 For more information on the MAPT project contact the project manager, Kelly Levin at KLevin@wri.org.